Jacques Maritain: Integral Humanism

 Maritain advocated what he called "Integral Humanism" (or "Integral Christian Humanism").
 He argued that secular forms of humanism were inevitably anti-human in that they refused to recognize the whole person.
 Once the spiritual dimension of human nature is rejected, we no longer have an integral, but merely partial humanism, one which rejects a fundamental aspect of the human person.
 Accordingly, in Integral Humanism he explores the prospects for a new Christendom, rooted in his philosophical pluralism, in order to find ways Christianity could inform political discourse and policy in a pluralistic age.
 In this account he develops a theory of cooperation, to show how people of different intellectual positions can nevertheless cooperate to achieve common practical aims.
-Maritain's political theory was extremely influential, and was a primary source behind the Christian Democratic movement.
+Maritain's political theory was extremely influential and was a primary source behind the Christian Democratic movement.

+Global policy

+Along with Albert Einstein, Maritain was one of the sponsors of the Peoples' World Convention (PWC), also known as Peoples' World Constituent Assembly (PWCA), which took place in 1950–51 at Palais Electoral, Geneva, Switzerland.

 Legacy

 Praise

 Citing the Integral humanism of Jacques Maritain's L'humanisme intégral, Pope Paul VI declared in Populorum progressio that the "ultimate goal is a full-bodied humanism".
 Senator John F. Kennedy (later President of the United States), once quoted Maritain in a 1955 address to Assumption College.
 In an interview from 2016, Pope Francis praised Maritain among a small list of French liberal thinkers.
+American president Joe Biden has cited Maritain as immensely influential in his thinking.